Spiced Ginger Biscuits – Sugar Free

 Step 4

-Using a small cookie scoop, create 12 equal-sized balls (Each ball weighs approx 40g) and place them on your prepared baking tray.
+Using a small cookie scoop, create 12 equal-sized cookie dough balls (Each ball weighs approx 40g) and place them on your prepared baking sheet.

 flattened unbaked sugar free spiced biscuits